midnightLuke/islandora_object_field/README.md

 ## Introduction

 Provides a new field type, widget and formatter for "Islandora Object".
-On the developer site integrates with the entity api to provide easier access to the referenced object when developing.
+On the developer side integrates with the entity api to provide easier access to the referenced object when developing.

 ## Requirements